maptiler/maptiler-geocoding-control/README.md

 - `proximity`: `[number, number]` - A proximity argument: this is a geographical point given as an object with latitude and longitude properties.
 Search results closer to this point will be given higher priority.
 - `placeholder`: `string` - Override the default placeholder attribute value.
 Default `"Search"`.
 - `errorMessage`: `string` - Override the default error message.
 Default `"Searching failed"`.
+- `noResultsMessage`: `string` - Override the default message if no results are found.
+Default `"No results found"`.
 - `trackProximity`: `boolean` - If true, the geocoder proximity will automatically update based on the map view.
 Default `true`.
 - `minLength`: `number` - Minimum number of characters to enter before results are shown.
 Default `2`.
 - `bbox`: `[number, number, number, number]` - A bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
 Search results will be limited to the bounding box.